 Santa Monica, California

-Our Southern California district is currently finishing the temporary earth retention system consisting of 345 steel soldier piles and 60,000 sf of timber lagging.
-The system is supported by 195 temporary tieback anchors and 100 raker braces.
-This project posed several challenges such as but not limited to low overhead drilling beneath the existing Edison power lines, tiebacks drilled into an abandoned clay mine, and tight access with very difficult logistics.
-Additionally Malcolm installed 232 low overhead drilled shafts inside the existing factory building.
+Our Southern California district is currently finishing the temporary earth retention system consisting of 345 steel soldier piles and 60,000 sq. ft. of timber lagging.
+The system is supported by 195 temporary tie-back anchors and 100 raker braces.
+This project posed several challenges, such as low overhead drilling beneath the existing Edison power lines, tie-backs drilled into an abandoned clay mine, and tight access with very difficult logistics.
+Additionally, Malcolm installed 232 low overhead drilled shafts inside the existing factory building.
 This work was performed with headroom restrictions as low as 10 feet, all while protecting the existing concrete slab and timber roof truss system.